Precision operational amplifier ADHV4702-1 capable of direct 220V input

 Low noise measurement of high voltage signals with few parts

-With these technologies, the ADHV4702-1 realizes high-voltage, high-precision analog circuits with a small number of components.
+These technologies enable the ADHV4702-1 to realize high-voltage, high-precision analog circuits with a small number of components.

-The functional block diagram of ADHV4702-1 is shown below.
+The functional block diagram of the ADHV4702-1 is shown below.

 Functional block diagram of ADHV4702-1 (Source: Excerpt from ADHV7402-1 data sheet)

-The input stage architecture of the ADHV4702-1 offers the benefits of high input impedance with low input bias current, low input offset voltage, low drift, and low noise for precision applications such as automatic test equipment (ATE).
-Offers.
+The ADHV4702-1 input stage architecture offers the benefits of low input bias current, low input offset voltage, low drift, and low noise with high input impedance for precision applications such as automatic test equipment (ATE).

-The ADHV7402-1 provides precision performance of 170 dB (typical) open-loop gain (AOL) and 160 dB (typical) common-mode rejection ratio (CMRR) as shown in the following characteristic graphs. increase.
-The ADHV4702-1 also achieves an input offset voltage (VOS) drift of 2 µV/°C (maximum) and an input voltage noise of 8 nV/√Hz.
+The ADHV7402-1 achieves precision performance with an open-loop gain (AOL) of 170 dB (typical) and a common-mode rejection ratio (CMRR) of 160 dB (typical), as shown in the performance graphs below.
+The ADHV4702-1 also achieves an input offset voltage (VOS) drift of 2 µV/ºC (maximum) and an input voltage noise of 8 nV/√Hz.

 High accuracy performance of ADHV7402-1 (Source: Excerpt from ADHV7402-1 data sheet)